jorgescode/Finbot/README.md

 - CRUD of games for each user

 ## Feature 2
-### Detecting which users are in the channel when it is called
+### Detecting which users are in the voice channel when it is called
-- detect channel being called in
+- detect voice channel being called in
 - detect users in identified channel

 ## Feature 3 (not completely using discord api)